jsonxmlconvertersoaptutorial

 How the Conversion Works

-JSONKit converts each JSON key into an XML element tag.
-Values become the text content of that element.
+Each JSON key becomes an XML element tag.
+String, number, and boolean values become the element's text content.
 Nested objects become nested elements.
-Arrays become repeated item elements.
+Arrays become repeated child elements (with an item or configurable element name).

 json